SilvaRafael1/veterinary-petcare/README.md

 ## Requirements

 Before starting, you will need to have Node.js installed on your machine.
-Additionally, make sure you have a MongoDB Atlas collection set up, and don't forget to create a .env.example file.
+Additionally, make sure you have a MongoDB Atlas collection set up, and don't forget to create a .env.example file, put the url of the database and the secret.

 ## How to initialize